azisaba/Yomiage.js/README.md

 This is Discord bot program.
 It make it possible to read a message sent by user in Voice Channel instead User.

-You can use with docker-compose. docker-compose.yml is located in [example](example) directory.
+You can use with docker-compose.
+A docker-compose.yml is located in [example](example) directory.
 You need to change volume path for saving dictionary data.

 ## Install with docker-compose